 This example builds a policy that blocks users logging in from North Korea.
-If users are in North Korea but using a corporate VPN, their VPN gateway would be in Singapore or the United States.
-The VPN gateway would make their login successful because Salesforce would see the internal U.S.-based company IP address.
+If users are in North Korea and using a corporate VPN, their VPN gateway would be in Singapore or the United States.
+They can log in successfully because Salesforce recognizes the VPN gateway and the internal U.S.-based company IP address.